MahidharCodes/codepath-WEB103/README.md

-# WEB103 Project 3 - *Virtual Community Space*
+# WEB103 Project 3 - *Bolt Bucket*

 Submitted by: **Mahidhar Vukkem**

 About this web app:

-This web app is a virtual community space designed to help users explore and discover events based on their location.
-Whether you're looking for music concerts, community meetups, or niche activities, this platform provides an intuitive and interactive way to explore what’s happening in various locations.
-Users can select from multiple predefined locations and view events that have occurred or are upcoming.
-The platform serves as a hub for exploring anything from local music events to adventurous expeditions.
-By offering a clean and user-friendly interface, this project aims to connect users with interesting activities in their community, whether real or imagined.
+This application allows users to customize cars by selecting various options for exteriors, roofs, wheels, and interiors.
+The app dynamically updates the car's visual display and calculates the total price based on selected features.
+It is integrated with a PostgreSQL database, enabling users to view, create, edit, and delete custom cars.
+Error handling is implemented to prevent invalid feature combinations, ensuring a seamless and interactive user experience.

-Time spent: **8** hours
+Time spent: **20** hours

 ## Required Features

 The following **required** functionality is completed:

 <!-- Make sure to check off completed functionality below -->
+- [x] **The web app is connected to a PostgreSQL database, with an appropriately structured `cars` table**
+  - [x] **NOTE: Your GIF must include a view of your Railway database that shows the contents of the table used by your app**
 - [x] **The web app uses React to display data from the API**
-- [x] **The web app is connected to a PostgreSQL database, with an appropriately structured Events table**
-  - [x] **NOTE: Your GIF or a screenshot added to this README must include a view of your Railway database that shows the contents of the table used by your app**
+- [x] **Users can view a list of options they can select for different aspects of a `Car`**
+- [x] **On selecting each option, the displayed visual icon for the `Car` updates to match the option the user chose**
+- [x] **The user can submit their choices to save the car to the list of created `Cars`**
+- [x] **If a user submits a feature combo that is impossible, they should receive an appropriate error message and the item should not be saved to the database**
-- [x] **The web app displays the title of the app**
+- [x] **The app displays the total price of all features**
-- [x] **A visual interface allows the user to select a Location they would like to view**
-- [x] **Clicking on a Location shows a list of all items from the Events table that corresponds to that Location**
+- [x] **Users can view a list of all submitted `Cars`**
-- [x] **Each Location detail page should have its own unique URL**
+- [x] **Users can edit or delete a submitted `Car` from the list view of submitted `sCar`**
+- [x] **Users can update or delete `Car` that have been created from the detail page**

 The following **optional** features are implemented:

-- [x] An additional page shows all possible `Events` that the user can sort and filter by `Location`
-- [x] `Events` display a countdown showing the time remaining before that event and appears with different formatting when the event has passed
+- [x] **Selecting particular options prevents incompatible options from being selected even before form submission**

 ## Video Walkthrough